Lancel (company): After WW2

 Lancel was one of the top three luxury leather goods brands in Europe from 1930s to 1990s.

 Lancel launched a luggage collection in the 1950s and used nylon canvas to manufacture supple luggage items.
 Lancel designed the Kangourou suitcase with Nélac, a specific nylon thread especially made for the brand.
 The Kangourou was the first suitcase made with a light and supple canvas.

 When Albert Lancel died in 1960, his daughters took the reins.
 The Zorbibe brothers, who were subcontractors, joined forces and finally bought Lancel in 1976 to widen the business expansion.

 In 1982, Lancel launched a sports collection using the nylon canvas reminiscent of the Kangourou suitcase designed 30 years previously.

 To celebrate its 60th anniversary, Lancel relaunched the bucket bag in 1987 under the name "Elsa de Lancel".
 6 million pieces were sold worldwide within 10 years.

 Artist endorsements

-From the beginning, Lancel established links with Parisian artists: Arletty, Mistinguett, Edith Piaf, Maurice Chevalier, Bourvil, Josephine Baker.

-Actresses wore Lancel handbags in movies.
-Then, famous artists collaborated with the brand and designed handbags.

 In 1970, Salvador Dalí sketched Le Dali handbag for his wife and muse Gala, with the help of Lancel's craftsmen.
 He created La Toile Daligram.
 Le Dali was embossed with the secret love code.
 The bag referenced his love alphabet, "Daligramme", made up of eight cryptograms.
 The bag had a bicycle chain strap as a symbol of attachment between two people going in the same direction and other symbols.

 This canvas was reinterpreted in 2011 in the Daligramme collection, a 50-piece series of handbags, purses, wallets and other accessories that paid tribute to the Spanish artist.

-In the 1980s, Lancel took a new direction by associating faces with its collections, including supermodels Carla Bruni and Renée Simonsen, captured through the lens of photographer Patrick Demarchelier.

 In 2008, Isabelle Adjani, French actress and brand muse, joined forces to create a line of handbags.